conancat/node-test-examples/readme.md

 This project serves as an introduction to testing with NodeJS.
 If you're a beginner to NodeJS, new to writing tests, or just checking things out, have fun and let me know what you think!

-Check out the project's [documentation page](http://node-test-examples.github.com)!
+Check out the project's [documentation page](http://node-test-examples.github.com), and the [Github project](https://github.com/conancat/node-test-examples) page!

 If you have any questions, you can also find me on [Twitter](http://twitter.com/conancat) or email me at conancat@gmail.com.